-Clinical nurse specialists can work in the diagnosis and treatment of disease as well as patient management.
-They use research-based care and best practices in the field to support nurses, administer care and promote positive changes in healthcare organizations.
-Their work is focused at all times on positive patient outcomes, such as reduced duration of hospital stays, cost, medical complications, and frequency of emergency room visits, as well as improved pain management practices and patient satisfaction.
-What’s more: clinical nurse specialists are often prepared to take on leadership roles in the coordination of patient care.
+The clinical nurse specialist (CNS) can work in the diagnosis and treatment of disease as well as patient management, and uses research-based care and best practices in the field to support nurses, administer care and promote positive changes in healthcare organizations.
+Focused on positive patient outcomes, such as reduced duration of hospital stays, cost, medical complications, and frequency of emergency room visits, as well as improved pain management practices and patient satisfaction, the CNS may take a leading role in the coordination of patient care.

 The primary goal of a CNS is to identify gaps in the delivery of healthcare services.
 They do so by designing and implementing change and assessing and evaluating interventions.
 Clinical nurse specializations are delineated by particular populations, such as pediatrics, neonatal or gerontology; settings, such as the emergency room; diseases, such as oncology; or a type of care, such as rehabilitation and pain management.
 Areas of subspecialty include nurse education, clinical lipidology, primary, acute, cardiology, and palliative care, among others.